GARDEN GATES 115

 Bethesda, MD

-The original wood gates style #115 was created as a speculative pastime in the shop and posted on the Basement Sale page for best offer.
+The original wood gates style 115 was created as a speculative pastime in the shop and posted on the Basement Sale page for best offer.
 It was purchased, along with a series of Fence Panels #39.
 It’s the photos we look for when posting the prototypes for best offers.
 The installed and dressed photos are what allows you to envision the design in its full presentation.
 What has subsequently prompted the dozen or so orders since this photo was first posted, all alone.
+The below photo, unfortunately, is of marginal quality.

 #115-6